 His areas of expertise include internal controls, budgeting, accounting, taxes, financial planning, project management and business operations.
 He is fluent in Portuguese and conversational in Spanish.
 He also brings experience with leading education and training sessions.

 Mr. Vogt is originally from St. Charles, Missouri and received a Bachelor of Science in Business Administration degree from Saint Louis University.
 He also earned a Master of Accounting Science degree from the University of Illinois.

-Catholic Charities of St. Louis has been helping people in need since 1912.
-Organized as a federation of eight agencies, Catholic Charities operates more than 100 programs which assist more than 156,000 people annually at 50 sites in 11 counties in the St. Louis metro area.
+Catholic Charities of St. Louis (CCSTL) has been helping people in need since 1912.
+Organized as a federation of eight agencies, Catholic Charities assists 147,000 people annually through more than 100 programs at 50 sites.
+CCSTL serves 11 counties in the St. Louis metropolitan area.

 The Catholic Charities Central Office provides advocacy, financial, accreditation, human resources, training, communications, quality assurance and fund development assistance for the eight organizations that make up the Catholic Charities Federation.
 Our goal is clear: we seek to break the cycle of poverty, abuse and neglect, to empower people to make permanent changes in their lives, and support people to lead self-sufficient, dignified lives.